 Saudi Arabia’s Rise in the Logistics Performance Index

 The World Bank’s Logistics Performance Index (LPI) ranks countries based on six key performance indicators: customs, infrastructure, international shipments, logistics quality and competence, tracking and tracing, and timeliness.
+Saudi Arabia’s recent rise in the LPI reflects its substantial investments and reforms in these areas, positioning the Kingdom as a competitive player in global logistics.

 In the 2023 rankings, Saudi Arabia scored a notable 4.14, placing it among the top countries globally for logistics efficiency.
 The Kingdom’s high ranking is attributed to its efficient customs system, modern transportation infrastructure, and the rapid improvement of its logistics services.